Kościerzyna Railway Museum

-Railway Museum Kościerzyna (former Skansen Parowozownia Kościerzyna) is a Polish railway museum located in Kościerzyna, Pomeranian Voivodeship.
+The Kościerzyna Railway Museum (Muzeum Kolejnictwa w Kościerzynie) is a Polish railway museum located in Kościerzyna, Pomeranian Voivodeship.
 The museum is located in place of a now defunct locomotive depot near Kościerzyna railway station.

-The exhibit consists mostly of steam locomotives, but several diesel and electric locomotives, as well as electric multiple units and diesel multiple units are also available for visitors.
+The exhibits consists mostly of steam locomotives, but several diesel and electric locomotives, as well as electric multiple units and diesel multiple units are also available for visitors.

 Besides rolling stock displayed in the open air, inside the shed visitors can also see several exhibitions of machines and devices connected with Polish railway history.

 History

 The approximate year of opening of the locomotive depot in Kościerzyna was 1885, when the railway reached this town.
 The depot had been rebuilt several times before it was definitely closed on April 1, 1991.
-The museum was opened on November 1, 1992, as a decision of Rolling Stock Repair Works in Gdynia director.
+The museum was opened on November 1, 1992, at the decision of the director of the Rolling Stock Repair Works in Gdynia.

 Visitor information

-Skansen Parowozownia Kościerzyna is located near the railway station, on the opposite side of the track.
+Railway Museum Kościerzyna is located near the railway station, on the opposite side of the track.
 It is possible to get into most steam locomotives, but many other vehicles are closed and available to look at only from the outside.